judicaelclair/esp_verification/README.md

 # CSEE E6863: Formal Verification Project

-In this project, we verified ESP's `axislv2noc` component, which will be referred to as the Design-Under-Test (DUT).
+In this project, we formally verified ESP's `axislv2noc` component, which will be referred to as the Design-Under-Test (DUT).
 You can find the ESP repository [here](https://github.com/sld-columbia/esp).

 ## Project Structure